Reformed Church of St. Paul in Strasbourg at sunrise

 Author - Jen Ciesielski

-Jen Ciesielski is an avid traveler, hiker, and photographer.
+Jen Ciesielski is an avid traveller, hiker, and photographer.
 She is also the founder of Dabbling in Jet Lag, an adventure travel and photography blog.
 While originally from Chicago, Jen, now lives in Strasbourg, France.
-She blogs about her adventures around the world and travel photography, her two passions.
-And when she’s not planning her next adventure, you can find her hiking in the Vosges mountains.
+When she’s not planning her next adventure, you can find her hiking in the Vosges mountains.

 Last Updated 18 December 2023